Free Clinic: A Hope for Underprivileged People

 Even though the Free Clinic has received this positive feedback, the Free Clinic team continually listens to suggestions and feedback from the people who it serves in order to improve on the services provided.
 For instance, future expansion plans are being drawn up to include an Aids center, as this is another serious disease affecting the people in the area surrounding the clinic.

-For all of these efforts in 2017 the Free Clinic was awarded a Platinum Award in the Best Community Program at the 9th Annual Global CSR Summit and Awards and the Global Good Governance Awards 2017, recognition that lifted the spirits of the Free Clinic team and encouraging them to redouble their energies on providing healthcare services to the community.
+For all of these efforts in 2017 the Free Clinic was awarded a Platinum Award in the Best Community Program at the 9th Annual Global CSR Summit and Awards and the Global Good Governance Awards 2017.
+Moreover the project wins 2 more awards in 2018 i.e. Stevie Awards for Innovation in Community Relations and Asia Responsible Enterprise Awards for Health Promotion.
+Such recognition lifts the spirits of the Free Clinic team and encouraging them to redouble their energies on providing healthcare services to the community.

 PTTEP hopes that the Free Clinic will become a sustainable model for healthcare services for other communities in Indonesia.